N33rdZ/Blog/_posts/2020-10-11-CyberTalentsArabRegionals2020.md

 XbAcYBYtWYKuGtYjbX2Y@ea3Ytu_f
 JWBiYGiO6YF@LQYuawXYlM_rY}AB_
 ```
-the only one I found in the db was the last one which gaved me the `KEY`:
+the only one I found in the db was the last one which gave me the `KEY`:
 `Wc3v8HNQbikTUqMJEx3knNu1LIbh_V}{JIyrjflt5GCLY_wSO{HIu_3Vmym}f`

 so I decrypted it: